If your bedroom's lack of style puts you to sleep, start updating the look with these easy ideas.

 Accent pillows let you quickly alter the personality of a room and shift the balance of color.
 They're especially powerful used in a bedroom because the bed is a natural focal point.
 Pillows can update a room instantly by adding volume, pattern, texture, color, and personality.

-Here, a subtle backdrop of cream and blue is brought into intense focus with a collection of lively pillows.
-Raspberry and sky-blue accent pillows pull the wall color and accent color together perfectly.
-Bold striped neckroll pillows add variety and interest to the grouping.
+Here, a subtle backdrop of cream and blue is brought into focus with a collection of lively pillows.
+Sunny yellow and blue accent pillows pull the wall color and accent color together perfectly.

 Try paneling a single wall or one section of a wall with a favorite wallpaper or stencil.
 It's a sure-fire way to call attention to a seating area or to add pattern without the expense of papering an entire room or taking the time to stencil an entire room.